gopro/labs/docs/control/tech/README.md

 * **TONE** H10-13: Tone-mapping controls.
 Input Data:   0 - current defaults   1 - global tone-mapping only   2 - both tone-mapping   3 - disable all tone-mapping
 * **TUSB** H10-13: Trust USB power.
 Some USB power sources may report less than they are capable.
 This modification assumes the USB Power source is 2A minimum, and disables the testing.
 If you use TUSB with an inadequate power source, expect capture failures.
 * **WAKE** H9-13: Conditional wake on any power addition.
 Inserting a battery or the connection of USB power, will boot up the camera to continue a script after a power failure.
 Input Data: 1-wake if there is a delay action pending, 2-wake on power, 0-disable  e.g. `*WAKE=2`
+* **WARM** H12-13: offset white balance for the red channel.
+WARM is good to use with DIVE, so you can improve the red respond for deeper dives. $WARM=50 will add 50% more gain to the red channel.
+* **WBDV** H13 only: White Balance DiVe improvements.
+Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene gets more blue, the more the red channel is gained up.
+Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,3.0
 * **WBLK** H11-13: White balance Lock upon capture.
 Allows the convenience of auto white balance, without the risk of WB change during capture.
 Input Data: 1-enable WB Lock, 0-disable
 * **WIDE** H11-13: A wide gamut color profile, this supports all in-camera white balancing.
 Like using white balance Native, without as much post color work.
 Input Data: 1-enable WIDE gamut, 0-disable
 * **ZONE** H9-13: Set the time zone for use with SYNC.
 Input Data: time zone offset in minutes.